nudibranchrecords/hedron/readme.md

 Don't worry too much if the tests aren't passing, we can work on that together. :)

 ### Build From Source
-Building from source gives you some extra development features such as setting a default project that will always load on start.
+Build from source for the latest features (expect bugs!).
+This also gives you some extra development features such as setting a default project that will always load on start.

 1. Make sure [Node.js](https://nodejs.org/en/) and [Yarn](https://yarnpkg.com/en/docs/install) are installed on your machine. (_Hedron 0.6.0 has been tested with Node 12.14.1 and Yarn 1.21.1_)
 2. Open terminal and run the commands below.